Spaten Logo

 Spaten Emblem

-The name of the alcoholic brand Spaten is typed in an antiqua with distinct serifs.
+The name of the alcoholic brand Spaten is typed in an antique with distinct serifs.
 Above it is an inscription in Old English script.
-The letters in it are decorated not only with curly spikes but also with thin curls resembling hop stems and leaves.
-The beer company’s slogan is cursive, handwritten, semi-coherent (initial characters are predominantly separated from the rest of the words).
+The letters in it are decorated with curly spikes and thin curls resembling hop stems and leaves.
+The beer company’s slogan is cursive, handwritten, and semi-coherent (initial characters are predominantly separated from the rest of the words).
 The signature palette depends on the type of beer and may be different.
 Some labels are green, yellow, and white; on others, it is only red and black.